Get to know our team.

 Emrys Green, Business & Projects Manager has been involved with youth participation projects since he was 14.
 He has founded two commercial arts and media organisations and a local social enterprise during the last seven years.
 Emrys has led the development of the Arts Award Youth Network and Arts Award Voice website since 2011.
 He holds a degree and licentiateship in Management with skills in project planning, financial management and people development.
 He has served on boards for both Theatre IS (a development agency for young people’s theatre) and Young Enterprise, the national Enterprise Education charity.

-Tom Inniss, Voice Content Editor is a founder member of the Arts Award Youth Network and Voice magazine, having worked with both projects since he was 17.
-He achieved First Class Honours in Politics at Brunel Uni and is now undertaking a Masters in Journalism.
+Tom Inniss, Voice Editor is a founder member of the Arts Award Youth Network and Voice magazine, having worked with both projects since he was 17.
+He achieved First Class Honours in Politics at Brunel Uni and a Masters in Journalism.
 His hobbies include podcasting and music and he leads Voice’s very successful Edfringe Young Reviewers project.

 Bhavesh Javda, Voice Media Editor has a degree in Film and Television Production…so it’s probably quite clear he loves films and TV.
 His writing on Voice is generally geared towards film and TV but you’ll also read reviews and blogs from him about all sorts.
 Other than film and TV he reckons he ‘can’ enjoy most art, but he does love a bit of comedy in particular!
-Bhav is now doing an MA in Social Anthropology alongside his Voice role.
+Bhav recently completed an MA in Social Anthropology alongside his Voice role.

 Alice Wyatt, Associate & Project Leader joined the Arts Award Youth Network in 2012.
 She has degrees in Dance and worked for Artswork, the national youth arts development agency and SE Bridge organisation.
 She has managed several films for Upstart and runs our popular Arts Award Discover Club at festivals.
 She is an Arts Award adviser trained to Silver level, a dancer, knitter and thinker!